 - An increase in mental illness side effects due to substance use

-A qualified clinician can meet with a person who is at risk and determine if they are experiencing a dual diagnosis and recommend the appropriate treatment.
+At our California based dual diagnosis treatment centers, qualified clinicians can meet with a person who is at risk and determine if they are experiencing a dual diagnosis and recommend the appropriate treatment.

-Because therapy is a key component in treatment, our dual diagnosis treatment center in California offers many different forms of therapy for recovering individuals.
+Because therapy is a key component in treatment, our dual diagnosis treatment centers in California offer many different forms of therapy for recovering individuals.
 Therapy targets the underlying issues that cause addiction.
 Through consistent sessions with a therapist, our clients will develop healthy coping mechanisms and skills.

 Each client at our dual diagnosis treatment center in California will receive a personalized treatment plan with a unique combination of evidence-based therapies.
 Below are some of the many therapies that we offer: